sommoMicc/markdown-cv/index.md

 * Node.js as AWS Lambda environment.

 During this experience I had the opportunity to try NestJS and, more importantly, to understand how a chatbots and serverless services (like AWS Lambda) work.

+`July 2019 - December 2019`
+Review of the paper **A semi-partitioned model for Mixed Criticality Systems (Xu, Burns)**

+As an assignment for the university course *Real Time Systems* I had to review the cited paper and to replicate some of the experiments that they presented, in order to verify if their claims were justified.

+In particular, beside the written review, I had to measure the cost of migrating a process from a CPU to another.
+Regarding this, I implemented a simple benchmark as an overlay for *Mininmal Linux* written in C (using Linux kernel libraries).

+Skills acquired:
+* Understading of how migrating a process works;
+* Understading of linux scheduler C libraries.

+`January 2018 - August 2020`
+**Instant Developer programmer and Artificial Intelligence Researcher** @ *Tepui s.r.l.*

+One of my task was to develop applications using the Instant Developer platform, which involved using also Microsoft SQL Server and Microsoft IIS.
+I was also assigned with the responsability of interact with a customer.

+Another task I had to do was studying and developing a scheduler (using Python) that helped in the process of allocating jobs to mechanics.
+The problem was essentially an instance of *FJSP* (*Flexible Job-Shop Problem*) and was solved with a genetic algorithm.

+Skills acquired:
+* Interaction with customers;
+* Understanding of how genetic algorithms work;
+* Understanding of FJSP scheduling problem.

+`June 2018 - October 2018`
+**Full stack developer** @ *WebPD s.r.l.*

+I worked on my BsC thesis "Analysis, improvement and extension of the functionalities of a cruise Booking Engine", whose subject was the website [crociereregalo.it](https://www.crociereregalo.it).

+First of all, I had to optimize the execution time of some queries on a Microsoft SQL Server database using SQL Server profiling tools.
+Moreover, I had to integrate to an existing cruise booking engine three new webservices of cruise companies (Royal Caribbean, Celebrity, Azamara).
+In the end I also tweaked a bit the UI of the website using CSS3 and Boostrap.

+Tecnologies involved:
+* PHP with CodeIgniter;
+* HTML5/CSS3/jQuery + Boostrap;
+* Microsoft SQL Server.

 ## Publications